MCRT Frequently Asked Questions

 What communities does MCRT serve?

-- Please refer to the information at the top of this page for current service areas.
-MCRT is estimated to serve all of San Diego County by winter 2021.
+- The MCRT program is offered countywide.
+Please refer to the information at the top of this page for more details.

 Will law enforcement arrive at my home if I call for MCRT services?